BBS-contact/BBS-Open-System/core/unity/index.md

 To create a stable framework for:

-- collaborative decision-making,
+- collaborative decision-making
-- shared reasoning,
+- shared reasoning
-- ethical partnership,
+- ethical partnership
-- mutual clarity,
+- mutual clarity
-- balanced communication,
+- balanced communication
-- responsibility distribution.
+- responsibility distribution

 Unity is the balance point between logic and humanity.